dema-trading-ai/docs/docs/hitw.md

 #  What we can do for you - as an algorithm creator!

-DemaTrading is able to facilitate you with a platform for your algorithms, strategies, and bots to flourish!
+DemaTrading is able to facilitate you with a platform for your algorithms, strategies, and bots to flourish.
 For you - as an algorithm creator - this means that our platform is able to host your strategies to investors and to assist you in getting more out of your algorithms!

 ## How does it work?